Usigned/java-starter/doc/collection.md

 ### Iterators

-`ListIterator` allows you to traverse the list
+`ListIterator` allows you to traverse the list:

 - in either direction
 - modify list during iteration
 - obtain the current position of the iterator

 `ListIterator` interface:

+- `List.ListIterator`
+  - without arguments: iterator positioned at beginning
+  - with `int` argument: iterator positioned at the specified index (0 - n)

 - `hasNext`, `next` and `remove` do the same as [`Iterator`](#Traversing Collections)